xiaohang007/SLICES/README.md

 Put this folder's absolute path in "[]" in "rundocker.sh" to setup share folder for the docker container.

-Download SLICES_docker using "docker pull xiaohang07/slices:v2" or from https://doi.org/10.6084/m9.figshare.22707946 with pre-installed SLICES and other relevant packages.
+Download SLICES_docker using "docker pull xiaohang07/slices:v2" with pre-installed SLICES and other relevant packages.

 It is recommemded to run this docker image under Linux.
 Running on docker on windows using WSL2.0 is possible, but the inverse transform could be stuck in an uninterruptible sleep (D) state due to a weird bug of running m3gnet in docker container using WSL2.
 ```bash